Zack and Miri Make a Porno: Pre-production

-According to Entertainment Weekly, The Weinstein Company greenlit the project based solely on the title.
-Kevin Smith originally wrote the film to be set in St.Cloud, Minnesota, where he had previously shot Mallrats, and where he had stated a desire to shoot again.
-However, for budgetary reasons, Smith opted to shoot in Pittsburgh, and re-wrote the script to take place in the suburb of Monroeville.
+According to Entertainment Weekly, The Weinstein Company (TWC) greenlit the project based solely on the title.
+Kevin Smith originally wrote the film to be set in St. Cloud, Minnesota, where he had previously shot Mallrats, and where he had stated a desire to shoot again.
+However, for budgetary reasons, Smith opted to shoot in Pittsburgh, Pennsylvania and re-wrote the script to take place in the suburb of Monroeville.

 The female lead role was written for Rosario Dawson, but she was unable to accept the part, as she signed on to film Eagle Eye, whose shooting schedule would have conflicted with Smith's.
 Smith wrote the role of Zack with Seth Rogen in mind, based on his performance in The 40-Year-Old Virgin.
 Shooting concluded on March 12, 2008.

 There are numerous references to Pittsburgh and the film's setting in the neighborhood of Monroeville and Pittsburgh throughout the film, including a drunken Steelers fan, a Penguins Stanley Cup flag, Miri sleeping in a Penguins jersey and the cast drinking Iron City Beer throughout the film.
 A scene is set outside Mellon Arena during a hockey game.
 The scene of the goalie body checking the defender was filmed at the Rostraver Ice Garden, about 45 minutes from Pittsburgh, with Ice Garden's own 'Bo' as the ref.
 Another scene in the film was shot at the Monroeville Mall and contains a cameo appearance by Tom Savini.
 The mall was the setting of Dawn of the Dead, for which Savini was an effects artist.
 About the scene, Smith said, "We got to shoot at the Monroeville Mall, and for a movie buff, that's a very cool thing.
 We had Tom Savini [in cameo], we shot at the Monroeville Mall, it's as close to a zombie movie as I'll ever get."
 In the film, Zack plays hockey, and his team's name is the Monroeville Zombies, which is another reference to the George A. Romero film.
 One of the main cast members also has Pittsburgh-area roots: porn star icon Traci Lords (who played Bubbles in the film) is a native of Steubenville, Ohio, located about a half-hour drive west of Pittsburgh.

 Distribution

-While Metro-Goldwyn-Mayer was originally set to distribute the film, The Weinstein Company solely distributed the film after a deal between the two companies fell through.
-With the announcement came the removal of the MGM logo from the advertising for the film, which is the first Weinstein film to be released after the deal was abruptly ended before the scheduled January 2009 date.
+While Metro-Goldwyn-Mayer (MGM) was originally set to distribute the film, TWC solely distributed the film after a deal between the two companies fell through.
+With the announcement came the removal of the MGM logo from the advertising for the film, which is the first TWC film to be released after the deal was abruptly ended before the scheduled January 2009 date.